 Long story short, if you do this, you also need to do some spring cleaning once in a while.

-Find all the connections that did not seem to fall in my target business audience.
-Use various segmentation criteria to filter the ones that probably should not be part of my “confirmed” .
-These criteria are different for everyone, and in my case included industry, title, location (to make sure I keep connections in the Netherlands, but maybe not it Italy).
-It also included company name, to introduce a positive bias for connections from my former employers.
+Find all the connections that did not seem to fall into my target business audience.
+Use various segmentation criteria to filter the ones that probably should not be part of my “confirmed.”
+These criteria are different for everyone, and in my case, included industry, title, location (to make sure I keep connections in the Netherlands, but maybe not in Italy).
+It also included a company name, to introduce a positive bias for connections from my former employers.

-Create a google sheet with connections and their details, that my bot suggests to disconnect, so I can review.
+Create a google sheet with connections and their details, that my bot suggests disconnecting, so I can review.

 After I have confirmed the list, disconnect the market connections, including sending a nice email to mention that I’m happy to connect again if this person thinks we have valuable work to do together.